Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>Now we just load the sanitised command and append them to the
+<p>Now we just load the sanitised commands and append them to the
 ~/.bash_history, then reload the contents of the ~/.bash_history as our active history.
-Finally, we can delete the we temporary file created.</p>
+Finally, we can delete the temporary file we created.</p>
 </div>

 {% highlight bash %}